topi314/gobin/README.md

 ## Configuration

-The database schema is automatically created when you start gobin and there is no `documents` table in the database.
+The database schema is automatically created or migrated when you start gobin.

-Create a new `gobin.json` file with the following content:
+Create a new `gobin.toml` file with the following content:

 > [!Note]
 > Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h".